 Last but not the least is "Practice makes it more perfect."
 Unless you don't consistently practise, you won't achieve your desired goal.
 You can do IELTS Speaking Practice with a friend who can correct your mistakes, give vocabulary ideas, and improve your descriptions.
 Record yourself, analyse it and learn to do better and better each time.

 So, by following these suggestions, you can improve the Speaking section of the IELTS exam, but you can't do it all alone.
 It is always better to have professional guidance and advice to progress more and more.

 Along with the Speaking section, you can also improve your Listening, Reading, and Writing skills by the proficient coaching provided by our experts at IELTS Tutorials.
-So, Sign up now and Get 10 Tests free, Quality Materials, Analysis of your Performance, Online Coaching at 50% off and many other beneficial deals.
+So, Sign up now and Get 20+ Free Practice Tests, Quality Materials, Analysis of your Performance, Online Coaching and many other beneficial deals.